apnit/TicTacToe-Minecraft/plugins/MohammadAsadpour/README.md

           1. A message will be sent to the winner and loser's screen, anouncing their outcome!
           2. Lots of firework will be thrown in to the air, set the color of the winner!
           3. The arena will be destroyed, and the players can pick up the leftover material!
-          4. And for the most fun, a hologram will forver mark the winner's name in the server for all to see, foever!
+          4. And for the most fun, a hologram will forver mark the winner's name in the server for all to see, forever!
   #### If the game ends with a tie:
           1. A message will be sent to both player's screen, anouncing the tie!
           2. The arena will still be destroyed here, and the players can still pickup the left material!